unification-com/mainchain/docs/introduction/faqs.md

 ```
 In the above example, the active circulating supply - usable for transfers and standard transactions etc. - is currently 120,010,263 FUND.
 89,737 FUND is currently locked, and can only be used for paying for WRKChain/BEACON fees - it is "dormant" and _cannot be used for any other purpose until it has been used to pay for WRKChain/BEACON fees_.
 Finally, the total amount of FUND known on the chain is 120,100,000 FUND, and is the equivalent of 120,010,263 + 89,737.

-See [undcli-query-supply](../software/undcli-commands.md#undcli-query-supply) for more details on command flags and parameters.
+See [undcli query supply](../software/undcli-commands.md#undcli-query-supply) for more details on command flags and parameters, and [total supply](total-supply.md) for more information on the query results and FUND conversion.

 ### 7.7.
 How do I export（dump/backup）a wallet?